Jessica Naz Highlights Her Derriere In Teeny Lingerie & Barely There Thong Panties

 Her barely there thong panties included metal buckles and rested high over her narrow hips.
 The garment emphasized her perfectly round derriere as well.
 She added a pair of thigh-high stockings to the ensemble, which were held up by a garter belt.

 Jessica stood with her glistening booty facing the camera.
-Her thigh were apart and her back was arched as she placed one hand on her hip.
+Her thighs were apart and her back was arched as she placed one hand on her hip.
 The other hand came up to touch her hair.
 Her head was tilted downward and her eyes were closed as she wore a seductive expression on her face as the sunlight beamed down over and illuminated her tanned skin.

 In the background of the shot, some green plants could be seen.
 A white table and some art were also visible.
 Jessica geotagged the location as Los Angeles, California.